vistalab-technion/cs236860/_assignments/final_project.md

 ## Milestones

-- 17th Dec: The bidding of the papers end.
+- 14th Jan: The bidding of the papers end.
 The papers are assigned.
 - 18th Mar: Turn in the final report.

 ## Choosing the project